-My daughter Tara is 20 now, and I’m trying to get her to do something I started when I was age 18 and became eligible to vote–reading weekly news magazines to try to stay abreast of world and national events.
-Tonight I skimmed through Time magazine and asked her to flip through it and read in depth at least one article, and then we could discuss.
+When I was 18 and became eligible to vote, I began reading weekly news magazines to try to stay abreast of world and national events.
+Tonight I skimmed through Time magazine and tried to get a better understanding of health care insurance.

-I know it’s hard for her to get time, with college and commuting.
-And I know it’s hard to get started when you’ve never tracked any world news–who’s the new Speaker of the House?
+I know it’s hard to get started learning a new subject when you’ve never tracked any national world news–I mean, who’s the new Speaker of the House?
 What might change the course of politics in Zimbabwe suddenly, and what is China’s environmental status?
-I also want her to read cover to cover each week the news magazine The Week, which gives brief but insightful synopses of the week’s editorials on events, in a debate pro-con format, which allows us to make our own mind’s up about what we are reading.
+I found the news magazine The Week, which gives brief but insightful synopses of the week’s editorials on events, in a debate pro-con format, which allows us to make our own mind’s up about what we are reading.

 HFA’s Friday Update is an email newsletter that gives you excellent summaries of insurance news that has to do with bleeding disorders.
 All you have to do is subscribe at www.hemophiliafed.org, and an email will arrive every Friday in your Inbox, with a summary like this below, with live links to complete articles.
 I can think of no better way to watchdog what is happening–something we all need to do!
 And you may have heard that HFA president (and friend) Paul Brayshaw, and a photo op recently with President Obama, in Paul’s backyard!
 So… start reading this coming week, and learn!